Man United finally reaches major final under Solskjaer - WHIZ News

 Villarreal will be United’s opponent in the May 26 final in the Polish city of Gdansk after beating Arsenal 2-1 on aggregate in the other semifinal.
 The second leg finished 0-0 on Thursday.

-Faced with a huge task at the Stadio Olimpico after its 6-2 thrashing at Old Trafford last week, Roma created enough great chances to pull off what would have been a remarkable comeback.
+Roma created enough clear-cut opportunities to pull off what would have been another remarkable comeback, three years ago after it recovered from 4-1 down against Barcelona in the Champions League quarterfinals, winning the second leg 3-0 at the Olimpico to advance.

-Goals by Edin Dzeko and Bryan Cristante, in the 57th and 60th minute, briefly put Roma 2-1 ahead and were the least the Italian team deserved after regularly breaching United’s defense.
-The visitors were thankful for a slew of saves by David de Gea in both halves, ensuring Nicola Zalewski’s 83rd-minute winner on the 19-year-old’s debut proved only a consolation for Roma.
+Goals by Edin Dzeko and Bryan Cristante, in the 57th and 60th minute, briefly put Roma 2-1 ahead and that was the least the Italian team deserved after regularly breaching United’s defense.
+The visitors were thankful for a slew of saves by De Gea in both halves, ensuring Nicola Zalewski’s deflected 83rd-minute winner on the 19-year-old’s debut proved only a consolation for Roma.

+“It was always going to be one of those games that was going to be open,” Solskjaer said.
+“It could easily have been 6-6.
+A strange game of football.

+“Luckily we have one of the best goalkeepers in the world in nets,” he added about De Gea, who has fallen behind Dean Henderson in United’s pecking order in recent weeks.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports